 - to inquire into the feasibility of in-house expertise and provide witnesses with free counselling services

 - to introduce a timeliness performance measure for complaints.

 The VI is committed to the continuous improvement of its operational processes and to improving its own expertise in welfare management.

-The VI is pleased that the findings of the IOC’s report have come after the VI initially shone the light on the focus of witness welfare in its 2018 Special Report, ‘’.
+The VI is pleased that the findings of the IOC’s report have come after the VI initially shone the light on the focus of witness welfare in its 2018 Special Report, ‘Welfare of witnesses in IBAC investigations’.
 The impact of the VI’s Special Report is ongoing, ensuring witness welfare is embedded into investigation processes across the integrity system.

 “We have always been acutely aware of the importance of witness welfare as evidenced from our 2018 special report.
 We welcome the recommendations as they relate to the VI and will work towards fully implementing them” – Eamonn Moran, Inspector PSM KC.